Canop/print_key/README.md

 ![Slava Ukraini](doc/screen.png)

-Key combinations are printed the way the can be written in key binding configurations of programs such as [broot](https://dystroy.org/broot) or [bacon](https://dystroy.org/bacon).
+Key combinations are printed the way they can be written in key binding configurations of programs such as [broot](https://dystroy.org/broot) or [bacon](https://dystroy.org/bacon).

 Precompiled binaries are available at [https://dystroy.org/print_key/download](https://dystroy.org/print_key/download).